 Electric grills and water are not compatible.
 Starting to clean an electric grill without ensuring it is turned off and unplugged is a recipe for disaster.
 Not only could you receive an electric shock, but your power supply could short circuit, and the grill would be ruined.

-While you can certainly wipe down the grilling grates while they are attached to the electric grill, it's easier to give the grill a deep, thorough cleaning with them removed.
+While you can certainly wipe down the grilling grates while they are attached to the electric grill, it's easier to clean the grill deeply and thoroughly with them removed (if they're removable).
 Be careful when handling the removable plates immediately after using them.
-It's easier to remove grease build-up when the grill plates are warm, but you can certainly wait for them to cool down.
+It's easier to remove grease build-up when the grill plates are warm with damp paper towels, but you can certainly wait for them to cool down.

 Heating Elements

 The best way to clean an electric grill is to let it completely cool down first to avoid any electric shock or burn risk.
-Use a soft or grill brush to gently sweep away any loose debris from the heating element, such as leftover food particles or grease.
+Use a soft or grill brush to gently remove any loose debris from the heating element, such as leftover food particles or grease.

 Taking this preliminary action will simplify the subsequent cleaning process.
 Moisten a cloth or sponge with water and a small quantity of mild dish soap.
 Wring out excess water to avoid dripping.
 Gently wipe down the heating element to remove grease and grime buildup.

-You can use a toothbrush, or soft brush dipped in soapy water to gently scrub the area for stubborn spots or hardened residue.
+You can use a toothbrush, or soft brush dipped in soapy water to scrub the area gently for stubborn spots or hardened residue.
 Exercise caution to avoid exerting excessive force or causing scratches on the surface of the heating element.
-After wiping and spot cleaning, rinse the heating element by wiping it with a damp cloth or sponge soaked in clean water.
+After wiping and spot cleaning, rinse the heating element with a damp cloth or sponge soaked in clean water.
 This step ensures the elimination of any lingering soap residue.

 Tips

-It's important to note that electric components should never be immersed in water.
-You also should take care to wring out the paper towels and cloth before you use them so there isn't an excessive amount of water being used.
+• It's important to note that electric components should never be immersed in water.
+You also should take care to wring out the paper towels and cloth before you use them so there isn't excessive water being used.

 Grill Plates